Last Updated on December 19, 2021 by Oddmund Groette

 Furthermore, why keep your capital locked up as collateral (and be at risk) when you can use leverage?

-Proprietary firms offer multiple trading platforms:
+Proprietary trading firms offer multiple trading platforms:

-Prop firms normally let you choose among several platforms.
+Proprietary firms normally let you choose among several platforms.
 As a retail client, you are bound to whatever the firm offers you.

 In all my years I only used Sterling Trader, a widely used platform both among proprietary and retail traders.
 The interface looks a bit old-fashioned, but it worked flawlessly for me.